jackmerrill/maatt.fr/content/blog/simpledash.md

 description = "Most car manufactuers have in-car displays that are bad.
 I want to change that."
 +++

+## ⚠️ Heads up!
+This page is for a project that doesn't exist anymore or never existed in the first place.
+The best term for something like this is **vaporware.** In my eyes, however, it's better to keep these pages than to remove them, [creating linkrot.](@/blog/linkrot.md)

+---

 I recentely fell in love with [Garry's Mod](https://gmod.facepunch.com/) again.
 For the uninitiated, Garry's Mod is an sandbox game that is centred around user modifications for content.
 It allows endless possibilities as long as you can write some Lua code.

 It made me take up an interest into working on modeling again.
 I found a few car blueprints and have slowly been working on them.
 I wanted to give my car mods, however, an interesting twist: a functional in-car display.
 When searching for what the UIs for the dashs looked like, I was disappointed.
 Most of these brands made rather clunky designs that made them look like they were going for the "cool" vibe.